ADirin/Sep1_Imp_2025/Week3/In-class Assignment/Lecture Assignment.md

 ## Submission Instructions
 1. Take a screenshot of the output showing the results of your tests.
 3. Submit the screenshot to the designated folder in Moodle as per classroom instructions.
-4. Attach also the github repo of the solutions
+4. Attach also the github repo of the solution

 ---